-- The ignition is turn ON - The seat belt indicator lamp will be turned ON. - The multifunction gauge will display the message: SEAT BELT. - The engine is started and shift lever is moved out of PARK, vehicle speed will be limited to a maximum of approximately 20 km/h (12 mi/h) on flat ground.
+- The ignition is turned ON - The seat belt indicator lamp will be turned ON. - The multifunction gauge will display the message: SEAT BELT - The engine is started and shift lever is moved out of PARK, vehicle speed will be limited to a maximum of approximately 20 km/h (12 MPH) on flat ground.